FAQ - Gaia Users

 There are two ways to do this:

-- Basic: create a list of RA DEC coordinates (no header, one entry per line, separated by spaces) and upload in the GUI.
-See next FAQ for further details.
+- Basic tab: create a list of RA DEC coordinates (no header, one entry per line, separated by spaces) and upload them to the Archive as explained in this tutorial.

 - Advanced (ADQL): follow the White Dwarfs Exploration tutorial here.